 Regarding morbidity:

-- The cancer incidence rate is lower than 20%.
+- the cancer incidence rate is less than 20%,

 A study has compiled possible keys to this longevity.
-Rodríguez – Pardo del Castillo & López Farré (2017, p.71-72) state the following:
+Rodríguez – Pardo del Castillo & López Farré (2017, p.71- 72) note the following:

-- One possible cause is the isolation, as the elderly on the island still maintain the same habits as half a century ago, such as walking in the rugged mountains of the area.
+- A possible cause is the isolation that, due to its remoteness, allows the elderly to retain the same habits from half a century ago, such as walking the island’s steep mountains.

-- The Mediterranean diet has also been highlighted.
-Many centenarians claim to only eat what they grow and catch, avoiding meat.
-It is also considered rejuvenating to have a glass of wine instead of water.
-According to a study in The New York Times, cooking with olive oil, the climate, and the absence of stress may be the common cause of their secret.
-In addition to the Mediterranean diet, they also attribute their longevity to the daily consumption of a mountain tea infusion with dried herbs such as sage, thyme, mint, and chamomile.
+- Also highlighted is the Mediterranean diet; many of its centenarians say they only eat what they grow and catch, they do not eat meat.
+Some consider that having a glass of wine instead of water rejuvenates them.
+In a New York Times study, foods cooked with olive oil, the climate and the lack of stress may be the common cause of their secret.
+In addition to this Mediterranean diet, daily consumption of a mountain herb tea infusion such as sage, thyme, mint and chamomile is also attributed.

-- A 30-minute nap a day, five times a week, reduces the probability of developing cardiovascular disease by a third.
-Additionally, Islanders can sleep deeply for up to 10 hours.
+- A 30-minute nap a day, five times a week, reduces the probability of developing a cardiovascular disease by one third.
+Likewise, these islanders can sleep deeply for up to 10 hours.

-- The mortality rate is nearly halved for those who have sexual relations at least twice a week after the age of 50.
+- The mortality rate is nearly halved in those who maintain sexual relations at least twice a week after age 50.

-- In Ikaria (Greece), they only use hand tools, prepare bread by hand, and walk to the supermarket or work.
+- In Icaria (Greece) they only use hand tools, make bread by hand, and travel on foot to the supermarket or work.

-- Living deliberately and without haste, Islanders live at a leisurely pace, taking their time to observe and live, much like meditation exercises.
+- Live deliberately and unhurriedly, the islanders live at a slow pace, without hurry; they take their time to observe and live, very similar to what occurs with meditation exercises.

 2. Okinawa (Japan)

-In Okinawa (Japan), in addition to their longevity, they have also shown lower rates of arteriosclerosis, stomach cancer, as well as a low risk of breast and prostate cancer.
-Lower rates of Alzheimer’s disease have also been identified.
+On the other hand, in Okinawa (Japan) not only is longevity notable, but low rates of arteriosclerosis, stomach cancer, as well as low risk of breast and prostate cancer have also been evidenced.
+Lower rates of Alzheimer’s have also been identified.

-Various authors have focused on eight elements of the diet of these inhabitants:
+Various authors have focused on eight elements regarding the diet of these inhabitants:

 - Water: they consume between eight and twelve glasses daily.

-- Infusions: specifically green tea and black tea, usually consumed without milk or sweeteners of any kind.
+- Infusions: specifically green tea and black tea; they usually drink them plain, without milk or sweeteners of any kind.

 - Foods rich in calcium.